rshin1209/diffusion_eps/README.md

         [reaction] -- The name of reaction directory

 #### Step 3.2: Entropy Sampling
-entropy_sampler.py computes 1D-entropies of each DoF and Mutual Information (MI) of the pairs of DoFs for each structural window and store as a numpy matrix.
+entropy_sampler.py computes the one-dimensional (1D) configurational entropy for each degree of freedom (DoF) and the mutual information (MI) between every pair of DoFs within each defined structural window.

         python entropy_sampler.py --reaction dta_r2p_1 --bondmax 2.790 --bondmin 1.602 --ensemble 10
         [reaction] -- The name of reaction directory